POEM: Fearmongers

 And we feign surprise

-This short poem addresses the pervasive human of .
-Though the addressed in this poem relates to the daily weave of fear, almost like background noise, which leads to learned in our body politic.
+This short poem addresses the pervasive human experience of fear.
+Though the fear addressed in this poem relates to the daily weave of fear, almost like background noise, which leads to learned helplessness in our body politic.
 Everyone is familiar with the classic horror movie behavior of backing into a dark, dangerous situation, with the audience calling out to pay attention to the completely predictable eventuality of being slashed in some way.
-This irrational cinematic behavior provides the for this poem.
+This irrational cinematic behavior provides the image for this poem.
 Further, the inevitable slashing is juxtaposed with feigned surprise.
-This feigned surprise is the logical outcome of being cowed into fear so pervasively that obvious scary outcomes coming our way need to be denied to rationalize our feelings of .
-Perhaps the least surprise should be expected around the persistent that fearful behaviors lead to fearful outcomes.
+This feigned surprise is the logical outcome of being cowed into fear so pervasively that obvious scary outcomes coming our way need to be denied to rationalize our feelings of helplessness.
+Perhaps the least surprise should be expected around the persistent reality that fearful behaviors lead to fearful outcomes.
 Fearful means are inextricably linked to fearful ends, just like any other means and ends are tied together.
 Ultimately, fear brings out the worst in us.
-Endemic fear immobilizes us as a well-functioning .
-A of fearmongering, and a awash in fear, has little grounds to expect to flourish.
-May we have the to resist and challenge fearmongering.
-May we openly and honestly address the inherent scary outcomes within our body politic, so that reasonable and outcomes can be nurtured.
+Endemic fear immobilizes us as a well-functioning society.
+A politics of fearmongering, and a society awash in fear, has little grounds to expect to flourish.
+May we have the courage to resist and challenge fearmongering.
+May we openly and honestly address the inherent scary outcomes within our body politic, so that reasonable and sustainable outcomes can be nurtured.

 This entry was posted in Poems, Political and Philosophical Musings and tagged , , , , , , , , , , , , , , , .
 Bookmark the permalink.